 The effective interest method is a method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
-The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees and points paid or received that form an integral b) Financial liabilities (Cont'd)
+The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts), through the expected life of the financial liability or a shorter period (where appropriate).